JenJenFenFen/simponi-app/README.md

     - First terminal, run `npm run dev` to frontend.
     - Second terminal, run `php artisan serve` to backend.
 - Open browser, type `localhost:8000/admin`.

+## Note

+- You can use another seeder like ClassnameSeeder, MaterialSeeder, and others.
+Run the seeder: `php artisan db:seed --class=NameSeeder`.
+This is order to run the seeder:
+    - UserLoginSeeder
+    - StudentIdentitySeeder or LecturerIdentitySeeder
+    - ClassnameSeeder or MaterialSeeder